Becky and Scott and puppies, enjoying a spring day in Woodinville. For more pictures of the two, see About Us

 always kept temperament an absolute priority.
 We are enjoying the trip.

-Coal continues to win the big shows year after year, and this year Finn and Rummy are stepping in, with Jug's brother, Rummy winning Best of Breed at the huge, prestigious supported entry in Portland show in Jan, 2014.
-Although from 2010, here is a clip of Coal in the Group, and a slideshow of our pictures.
+Coal continues to win the big shows year after year.
+Although from 2010, here is a clip of a young Coal in the Group, and a slideshow of our pictures.
 He has fans everywhere.
-There were six new Nipntuck Champions in 2013!
-It was quite the year.
 I recently wrote an article on how to improve your competitive edge with your show dog.

 Becky married Scott Dannaker July 26, 2014.
 Scott is also a Labrador exhibitor and moved here from Pennsylvania.
 To see more pictures of the two of them, visit our About Us.